Barack Obama Promotes Universal Basic Income in South Africa

 Barack Obama was in South Africa this past week at the Nelson Mandela Annual Lecture in Johannesburg.
 He unapologetically promoted Universal Basic Income [UBI] and that’s communism.
-He’s pushing it in a country where white farmers are being murdered for being white.
+He’s pushing it in a country where white farmers are being murdered by Communists for being white.

 Democrats applauded his comments.
 That makes them Communists.